-The STOKE 2000 are currently inviting artists to collaborate and make creative bottleoven artwork to be part of our circular economy story.
+The STOKE 2000 have inviting local artists to collaborate and make creative bottleoven artwork to be part of our circular economy story.
 Their artwork is being applied to the surface of our award winning bottle-ovens, to be displayed across the BID (Business Improvement District) area in Stoke-on-Trent.

-Media can include: Painting, Photography, Paper, Glass, Metalwork, Wood (furnishings or decorative), Calligraphy, Pyrography, Ceramics, Jewellery, Floral, Fabric, Weaving and more.
-The artist can select one of our three templates, or we are able to make bespoke planters on request.
+Media has included: Painting, Photography, Paper, Glass, Metalwork, Wood (furnishings or decorative), Calligraphy, Pyrography, Ceramics, Jewellery, Floral, Fabric, Weaving and more.
+The artist have selected one of our three templates and even made bespoke planters on request.

 See the gallery below to view the bottleoven artwork already part of the art trail.

 Below, shows recent creative bottleoven artwork, coursework & some of the artists already involved with our artisan project.

 Essential Life Skills